tanya0404/tanya0404/README.md

 # 💫 About Me:
- Hi,  I'm a passionate full stack developer with expertise in  React, Redux, MongoDB, Express, Node.js, and more.<br> I'm committed to building innovative solutions that positively impact people's lives. <br> As a developer, I believe in the power of collaboration and open-source software. <br> I'm always eager to contribute to exciting projects, learn new technologies, and share my knowledge with others. <br> I'm a strong communicator and a team player who values transparency, empathy, and respect.<br><br>
+ Hi!
+I'm a passionate Full-Stack Developer specializing in React, Redux, Node.js, Express, and MongoDB.
+I thrive on building impactful, user-focused web applications that drive innovation and solve real-world problems.

+With a strong belief in the power of collaboration and open-source, I actively seek opportunities to contribute to meaningful projects and constantly evolve my tech stack.
+Whether it's crafting seamless user experiences or architecting robust backends, I'm all about clean code, continuous learning, and creative problem-solving.

+I'm also a team player who values transparency, empathy, and mutual respect.
+I love working with diverse teams, exchanging ideas, and empowering others through knowledge sharing and mentorship.

+Let’s build something amazing together!<br><br>

 ### 🤝 Connect with me:
 <table>